RadwaMohammed/Mobile-FlashCards-/README.md

 ## Installation

 You should have `node` and `npm` installed in your machine, to confirm type `node --version` in your terminal.

 Steps to setup the project:
 1. Download the project as a zip file or Clone the repository to your computer.
 2. Navigate to the root directory of the project.
-3. Run `npm install` to installs the dependencies required for the project.
+3. Run `yarn install` to installs the dependencies required for the project.
 4. Install expo-cli using node
    ``` npm install -g react-native-cli```
    ``` install --global expo-cli```
-5. Finally run `yarn start` this will automatically launch the application in your default browser Your with the Metro Bundler running at [http://localhost:19002/](http://localhost:19002/)..
+5. Finally run `yarn start` this will automatically launch the application in your default browser Your with the Metro Bundler running at [http://localhost:19002/](http://localhost:19002/)

 > __Note__

 >The app has been tested on Android

 ## Dependencies